aws/aws-fpga/ERRATA.md

     *    WSTRB(write strobe) must reflect appropriate valid bytes for AXI write beats
     *    Only Increment burst type is supported
     *    AXI lock, memory type, protection type, Quality of service and Region identifier are not supported
-*    PCIE AXI4 interfaces between Custom Logic(CL) and Shell(SH) must follow the AMBA AXI4 protocol specification.
-    *    Prior to running on F1 instance, it is highly recommended that developers run logic simulations with the ARM or Xilinx AXI4 protocol checker

 ## Unsupported Features (Planned for future releases)